Instructor

 Lexical analysis, syntax analysis, type checking; syntax-directed translation, attribute grammars; compiler structure; implications of computer architecture; mapping of programming language concepts; code generation and optimization.Midterm and Exam Dates

-- Final Exam: as announced on Mosaic
+- Final Exam: Date and time as announced on Mosaic.
+Details to be announced on Avenue.

 Format and Attendance